Universal inversion formulas for recovering a function from spherical means: Auxiliary results for the wave equation

 Throughout the following we denote by $G\kl{x, t}$ the outgoing fundamental solution (or free space Green's function) of the wave equation, that vanishes on $\set{t <0}$ and satisfies the equation

 Here and in the following, $\delta_n$ and $\delta$ denote the $n$-dimensional and one-dimensional delta distribution, respectively.

-\begin{remark} Note that also in the even-dimensional case we consider $G\kl{x, t}$ as a distribution on $\R^n \times \R$ and not as a classical function.
-The argument $\kl{x, t}$ in $G\kl{x, t}$ is only a formal notation (and, in particular, does not mean the point-wise evaluation of $G$ at $\kl{x, t}$) that indicates the existence of a spatial and a temporal variable where these distributions act on.
-Derivatives of the fundamental solution, like $\partial_t G\kl{x, t}$, will always denote distributional derivatives. \end{remark}
+\begin{remark} By definition, the outgoing fundamental solution is a distribution on $\R^n \times \R$.
+The arguments in $G\kl{x, t}$ do not mean a point-evaluation at $\kl{x, t}$ but are only a formal notation indicating the variables, where this distributions acts on.
+Derivatives of the fundamental solution, like $\partial_t G\kl{x, t}$, will always denote distributional derivatives.
+Further, notice that the mapping $t \mapsto G\kl{\edot, t}$ from $(0, \infty)$ to the space $\mathcal D'\kl{\R^n}$ of distributions on $\R^n$ is well defined and $C^\infty$. \end{remark}

 With the outgoing fundamental solution of the wave equation, the solution of the initial value problem \req{wave} can be written as